xemasiv/fugitive/README.md

 #### Increasing internet bandwidth quality

-* DSL's are continuously being replaced with Fiber, and 4g with 5g in the future. (this is it man, welcome to the future)
+* DSL's are continuously being replaced with Fiber, and 4g with 5g in the future.

 #### WebRTC